Learning Self-Interpretation from Interpretability Artifacts: Training Lightweight Adapters on Vector-Label Pairs: Experiments

 Table~\ref{tab:combined} shows generalization across datasets and evaluation types.
 Each row shows an adapter (or baseline) evaluated on all three evaluation settings; blocks on the diagonal represent in-distribution performance (trained and evaluated on the same dataset).
-The first thing to note is that scalar affine adapters generalize better across datasets than higher-capacity adapters: the Wikipedia SA adapter achieves 41.1\% and 49.7\% generation scoring hit rates on SAE latents despite never seeing SAE features during training, while the Wikipedia full-rank adapter (optimal in-distribution) achieves only 23.4\% and 34.7\%.
+Scalar affine adapters generalize better across datasets than higher-capacity adapters.
+The Wikipedia SA adapter achieves 39.3\% and 47.0\% generation scoring hit rates on SAE latents despite never seeing SAE features during training, while the Wikipedia full-rank adapter (optimal in-distribution) achieves only 22.1\% and 32.0\%.
 This pattern replicates on Gemma-2-9B-IT (Appendix~\ref{app:other-models}).
 Second, Goodfire-trained adapters achieve the highest generation scores even on Llama Scope evaluation, suggesting the Goodfire labels may be higher quality or better suited to instruction-tuned models.